RScarcia/ShooterGame_Custom/README.md

 * **MyShooterCharacter** (.h and .cpp): extension of ShooterCharacter class, manages teleport, walljump, some functions of the jetpack feature and the "freeze" status.
 * **MyShooterCharacterMovement** (.h and .cpp): extension of ShooterCharacterMovement class, handles everything concerning the jetpack movement.
 * **MyShooterWeapon** (.h and .cpp): extension of ShooterWeapon_Instant class, handles the logic behind the freeze gun.
-* **MyShooterHUD** (.h and .cpp): extension of ShooterHUD class, draws the "freeze" status on HUD when Player is freezed.

 Some minor changes inside **ShooterHUD** class, to display the percentage of jetpack fuel.
 ```c++